 said Hajira Hussain-Executive Director of the Richmond Food Bank Society.
 “As more and more businesses are closing temporarily, and certain staples are in short supply, it is harder for low-income individuals to afford the food they need for them and their families.”

-Effective Monday, March 23 2020, instead of our usual choice-based model, we will be providing pre-packaged hampers for our clients to pick up weekly from our main location at 5800 Cedarbridge Way unit 100 only.
-To encourage safe distancing, we will be extending our pick up hours so clients can come any time between 10am-3pm Monday through Saturday, one visit per week.
-Grocery distributions at all our offsite depots (Steveston United Church Depot, Peace Mennonite Church Depot, Richmond Baptist Church Depot), and the Thursday evening distribution are closed effective immediately, until further notice.
+LAST UPDATED August 3, 2020: Instead of our usual choice-based model, we are providing pre-packaged hampers for our clients to pick up weekly from our main location at 5800 Cedarbridge Way unit 100.
+To encourage safe distancing, we have extended our pick up hours so clients can come any time between 10am and 3pm Monday through Thursday, or Saturday 10am – 3pm, one visit per calendar week.
+(Please note: these hours have changed effective September 13 2021)